Edgarhv/Predicting-Football-soccer-using-a-Machine-Learning-Model/README.md

  We selected 10 independent variables and one dependent variable of the season 2018 to 2019.
 The independent variables are divided into three categories: physical data of the players, performance data of the players, and the ranking of the players club.

 # Potential Features and Target Variable
+We selected 10 independent variables and one dependent variable from players, matches, and team data of European football from 2017 to 2018.
+The independent variables are divided into three categories: physical data of the players, performance data of the players, and the market of the club.
+The dependent variable is the players’ market value.
+After importing the raw data into Python for data cleaning we got a dataset of 348 rows and 11 columns.

+## DV= β + β1 A + β2 Pp + β3 G + β4 G + β5 A + β6 Hp + β7 Yc + β8 Rc + β9Tf + β10 Cmv + є
 * Club Market Value
 * Red Cards
 * Assists